opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 Mitigate the risk of data loss by backing up any important files before you start the upgrade process.
 Generally speaking, these files will be located in `opensearch/config` (OpenSearch) and `opensearch-dashboards/config` (OpenSearch Dashboards).
 Some examples include `opensearch.yml`, `opensearch_dashboards.yml`, security plugin backups, and TLS certificates.
 Once you identify which files you need to back up, copy them to remote storage so they can be restored, if necessary.

-In addition to backing up specific configuration files, we also recommend that you back up your cluster using [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).
-If you enabled security plugin then you will need to take an additional step, because the `.opendistro_security` index can't be directly restored.
-See [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for steps to back up and restore your security plugin configuration.
+In addition to backing up specific configuration files, we also recommend that you back up your cluster state and indexes using [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).
+If you enabled security plugin then you will need to take a additional steps, because the `.opendistro_security` index can't be directly restored.
+See [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for details about backing up and restoring your security plugin configuration.

 [Restart upgrade](#restart-upgrade)